 Do flea bombs really work?
 Yes, flea bombs and flea floggers can work.
 But in my opinion, to use them correctly there is too much work involved and the chemicals used in these products are very harmful to the environment.

 Now you are armed with the knowledge to get rid of fleas yourself without the need to call in professional help.
 You should vacuum daily and comb your pets until there is no trace of fleas anywhere to be found.

-If you follow our advice exactly, you can get rid of fleas quickly in just a few days.
+If you follow our flea control advice exactly, you can get rid of fleas quickly in just a few days.
 Please let us know how things turn out.